 - lime wedges

 The Kung Pao sauce tasted of restaurant quality!
-It contains honey, sesame oil, rice vinegar, Sriracha, and corn starch.
-After combining the ingredients, the sauce is then microwaved for about 60 seconds, until slightly thickened.
-At that point, garlic is added to the the sauce, and then the sauce is added to the skillet along with the peanuts and veggies.
+It contains soy sauce, honey, sesame oil, rice vinegar, Sriracha, and corn starch.
+After combining the ingredients, the sauce is then microwaved for about 60-90 seconds, until slightly thickened.
+I recommend pausing the microwave at 30 second intervals to stir – don’t over-microwave it!
+After microwaving, the sauce will have thickened, and minced garlic is added.
+Add the sauce to the skillet, along with the peanuts and celery.

 Corn tortillas were warmed under the broiler.